Onimusha: Dawn of Dreams: Gameplay

 Dawn of Dreams utilizes a complete 3D rendition of its environment rather than pre-rendered backdrops.
 In addition, the player is now able to control the camera for most of the game, as opposed to the static camera angles employed within its predecessors.
 The player primarily controls a swordsman named Soki who retains the abilities from previous Onimusha heroes such as magical skills and the ability to absorb the demons' souls upon defeating them.
 The demons' soul allow the player increase the power of his weapons and protection as well as restore the character's health and magic powers.
-Soki can also enter for a short time into the Oni mode which increases his powers, although this feature doesn't come into the game until halfway through.
+Soki can also enter for a short time into the Oni mode which increases his powers, although this feature does not come into the game until halfway through.

 When obtaining enough experience, Soki along with the other characters level up which gives the player the option of increasing any of their skills, as well as obtaining new moves as a result.
 Across his journey, Soki meets several allies who join him in combat, with each having different weapons and attacks.
 The player is responsible for handling their weaponry and level up.
 During gameplay, the second character that is not controlled by the player can be issued commands via the directional buttons.
 The player can also control the supporting character, allowing him to use the character's unique skills to perform an action Soki is unable to.
 For example, Jubei can take advantage of her low size to walk through weak floors or crawl through holes, Ohatsu can grapple and swing across areas as well as blow up certain objects with bombs, Roberto can push heavy objects or punch open locked metal doors, and Tenkai can interact with spirits and gain items of useful information from them.
 There is also the co-op mode that allows the second player to control another character, being a first for the series to add a two player mode.

 Upon finishing a stage, the player rests in an area where they get the chance of going to a previous stage with a determined partner and unlock new items.
 Soki's teammates are able to combine the items Soki obtained in order to create medicine or equipment.
 Soki can also talk to the characters to learn more about them.
 Additionally, a shop system allows the player to purchase weapons that they can upgrade, along with valuable supplies such as medicine and accessories that convey a variety of benefits.

 There is a Dark Realm that the player can freely choose to enter after a certain point in the game.
 If the active character is wearing one of the secret Street Fighter II costumes in the Dark Realm, the associated character's theme will play from the Panasonic 3DO port of Super Street Fighter II Turbo.
 Upon finishing the Dark Realm, the player can unlock a superweapon for the character.